• Skip to primary navigation

 5. Raisins

-6. Ground flaxseeds
+6. Ground flaxseeds (or chia seeds)

 7. Chopped walnut for topping

-top view of ingredients for apple cinnamon overnight oats: diced apple, rolled oats, unsweetened almond milk, raisins, ground flaxseeds, chopped walnuts, cinnamon
+Top view of ingredients for apple cinnamon overnight oats: diced apple, rolled oats, unsweetened almond milk, raisins, ground flaxseeds, chopped walnuts, cinnamon.

 ingredients: diced apple, rolled oats, raisins, ground flaxseed, chopped walnut, cinnamon, unsweetened almond milk